-Whilst the use of borrowings by the Company should enhance the total return on the shares where the return on the Company's underlying securities is rising and exceeds the cost of borrowing, it will have the opposite effect where the underlying return is falling, further reducing the total return on the shares.
+Whilst the use of borrowings by the Company will enhance the total return on the shares where the return on the Company's underlying securities is positive and exceeds the cost of borrowing, it will have the opposite effect where the underlying return is negative.
 The Board and the Manager keep the level of borrowing under review.